pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ### Class AppComponentSurface

-Substitute replaceable core components of the Backstage app.
+You can use this class to replace core components of the Backstage app.

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `AppComponentSurface` class
+This constructor constructs a new instance of the `AppComponentSurface` class.

 #### Methods

+The package has the following methods.

 ##### add&lt;K extends keyof AppComponents&gt;(key: K, component: AppComponents\[K\]): void

-Substitute a given Backstage AppComponent.
+This method replaces a given Backstage AppComponent with another.

 AppComponents must be unique by key.
 The last AppComponent registered with a given key wins.